-Based on Treffinger's Levels of Service (LoS), the RGS S-L Programme is designed to provide for the differing profiles of students.
-All students will complete a Community Exploration project by Year 2.
-With this foundation, the students can make informed choices and pursue Community Action projects or continue with Community Service/ Exploration projects in Year 3 and 4.
+Based on *Treffinger’s Levels of Service (LoS), service learning in RGS is designed to provide for the different profiles of our students, who will complete a Community Exploration project by the time they are in Year 2.
+With this foundation, our students can make informed choices and pursue Community Action projects or continue with Community Service/Exploration projects when they are in Year 3 and Year 4.

 |Community Exploration||2||Some sustainability, some impact on community|

-LoS 1 = Don Treffinger Level of service approach for Talent Development
+*LoS = Based on Don Treffinger’s levels of service approach for Talent Development

-The Community Problem Solving Programme is a differentiated programme for students with a strong passion for service and who want to understand key issues in the community and use problem solving skills to solve real world problems.
-Working in teams of about 6-8 members, students identify an area of concern in a community, explore challenges, establish an underlying problem, propose an action plan to solve the problem.
-They then carry out their proposed solution and reflect on learning and impact on the community.
+The Community Problem Solving (CmPS) Programme is a differentiated programme for students with a strong passion for service and who want to understand key issues in the community, and use problem solving skills to solve real-world problems.
+Working in teams of about six to eight members, our students identify an area of concern in a community, explore challenges, establish an underlying problem, propose an action plan to solve the problem, then carry out their proposed solution and reflect on learning and impact on the community.

-Examples of CmPS projects include, working with NParks to resolve the problems of the public feeding of animals in the nature reserve, releasing of animals into the environment and improving their quality of living for the elderly.
+Some examples of CmPS projects include working with NParks to resolve the problem of public feeding of animals in the nature reserve, releasing of animals into the environment and improving the quality of living for the elderly.

-RGS's very first Overseas Service-Learning (OSL) trip took place in Kerala, India in 2004.
-A group of 30 students and four teachers taught basic Information Technology (IT) skills to students at a high school and conducted a reading programme for children in an orphanage, which they also refurbished.
-More OSL trips were planned to other parts of Asia, such as Kumbalum (India) and Phnom Penh (Cambodia) from 2005 onwards after reviewing the benefits of the programme for developing the character and leadership of the students besides the impact of meeting the needs of the communities they served.
+RGS’ very first Overseas Service-Learning trip took place in Kerala, India, in 2004, where a group of 30 students and four teachers taught basic Information Technology (IT) skills to students at a high school and conducted a reading programme for children in an orphanage, which they also refurbished.
+Subsequently, more trips were planned to other parts of Asia, such as Kumbalum (India) and Phnom Penh (Cambodia) from 2005 onwards after reviewing the benefits of the programme for developing the character and leadership of our students, besides the impact of meeting the needs of the communities they served.

-- to develop character, leadership and other life-skills of RGS students as they aspire to meaningfully contribute to improving the lives of underprivileged youth and their communities
+- To develop character, leadership and other life skills of our students as they aspire to meaningfully contribute to improving the lives of underprivileged youths and their communities